THIS IS HOW WE OPERATE

 As there’s always room for improvement we also invest time and resources into optimizing the way we work towards access to clean water and hygiene for all.
 For example by running a pilot project with a water vending machine in Tanzania.

 We’re aiming at challenging local communities not only taking ownership, but also coming up with new ideas and approaches towards access to clean water and hygiene for all.
+That is a conscious policy.

 In the end we work towards the clear objective to make as much impact as possible with every Euro being invested.